 The purple line, which connects the eastern and western parts of the city, comprises 37 stations.
 It takes around 80 minutes to cover the total distance.
 The metro line route passes through several important commercial hubs and landmarks, including MG Road and Vidhana Soudha.
 The purple metro line in Bangalore starts from Challaghatta in the southwest and ends at Whitefield in the east.
 It has three interchange stations for other metro lines – MG Road, Nadaprabhu Kempegowda and Mysore Road.

 Work on the 42.30-km line under Phase 1 began in April 2007.
-In 2011, the first segment of the purple line metro in Bangalore, connecting Baiyyappanahalli and MG road, became operational.
+In 2011, the first segment of the Purple Line, connecting Baiyyappanahalli and MG road, became operational.
 The final section was opened on June 17, 2017.
-On October 9, 2023, operations began on two sections – Baiyappanahalli to KR Puram and Kengeri to Challaghatta.

 Integrated Iblur Station Project